microsoft/copilot-camp/docs/pages/custom-engine/00-prerequisites.md

 ## CONGRATULATIONS

 You have completed Lab B0 - Prerequisites!
-You are now ready to proceed to [Lab B1 - Build a custom engine copilot using Azure OpenAI and Teams Toolkit](/copilot-camp/pages/custom-engine/01-custom-engine-copilot).
+You are now ready to proceed to lab B1 - Build a custom engine copilot using Azure OpenAI and Teams Toolkit.
+Select Next.